vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 114-116, PI.
 25. 20-23 (same verses in both).
 Some mss read

-Sašapāna').
+Saśapāna').
 Sastihrada-Anu 25.
 36 Satadru-(Sutlej) same as Sutudri

 which see; Adi.
 177. 8-9 (deriva tion given ), M. 22.12, Bh.
 V. 19.18.
 The Amarakosa gives Sutudri and